 There are even more surprises.
 Last year almost 12% of the American population read poetry according to the National Endowment for Art’s research, a staggering number of 28 million people.
 This data is especially surprising if you think about the fact that a quarter of Americans (24%, 78 million people) admittedly has not read a whole book, in any format, in the past 12 months.

 Who is the audience?

-Youth is the proponent of this change as out of the 28 million people reading poetry almost 30% were between the age of 18-35.
+Younger people are driving this change, as out of the 28 million people reading poetry almost 30% were between the ages of 18-35.
 Surprising?
 Not really.
 As Saul Williams, one of the most famous slam poetry artists in the world told The Guardian: “The resurgence of poetry is cyclical and perpetual.
 It’s always engaged a new generation of youth who have brought it back to the forefront of culture and put new terms on it, whether its beat poetry, bebop poetry, slam poetry – there’s always been these resurgences.”

 There has also been a major boost in the number of women, people of color and rural audiences among the followers of the genre.
 Almost twice as many women and people from non-metro areas, and three times as many African-Americans and Asian-Americans read poetry in 2017 than in 2012.

 But what caused the reinvigoration of the genre?
 And why does today’s poetry attract this audience?